EDUCATE INSIGHT Grades 6-8

 Specs: Max 75 minutes timed administration.

-- 30 minutes allotted for 72 Agree-Disagree style survey of middle-school age level opinion and expectation statements.
+- 30 minutes allotted for 72 Likert-style Agree/Disagree items – middle-school level opinion, value, and expectation statements.

-- 45 minutes allotted for 25 engaging, middle-school age level focused scenario-based reasoning skill demonstration questions.
+- 45 minutes allotted for 25 engaging, middle-school level scenario-based reasoning skill evaluation questions.

 Results Reported (Actionable Metrics):